What Is Azure DevOps: Everything You Need to Know

 Azure DevOps vs Jira

 Some people confused Azure’s services with Jira, a project management tool that also helps you track bugs and other proprietary issues.
 However, Jira can be used for project management beyond the scope of software development.
-But because of that wider scope, it misses out on the granular services that make software development so streamlined.
+However, because of that wider scope, it misses out on the granular services that make software development so streamlined.

 So, if you’re looking to manage software development projects primarily, Azure is typically the better option.